vip306/IDS-Module1-alt3-New/chapter9.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:eb931680e3

-## 5. Write your own functions continued
+## 5. Write your own functions (2)

 The functions you define can have multiple arguments as well as default values.
-Now try write a more complicated function to get information about `murders`.
+In this exercise, you will write a more complicated function to get information about `murders`.

+Your function will take `murders` as the argument, and for a given value of `n`, will print the names of states that have more than `n` gun murders.
+Set `n` to a value of `100` in the function.

 *** =instructions
-Create a function `nplus_states` that takes `murders` as an argument and for any given `n`, prints the name of the states that have more than `n` gun murders.
-Set the default value of `n` to be 100.
+- Create a function `nplus_states` that takes `murders` as an argument
+- Set `n = 100` along with the argument `x` in the function
+- Within the function, extract the indices of states with that have more than `n` gun murders
+- Print the names of those states

 *** =hint